 We get this question a lot.
 It is bad enough when a parent dies, but then the hounding from the parent's creditors begins.
 The creditors try to convince the grieving children that they are personally responsible for paying the parent's debts.
 As a general rule, this is simply not true, but some of the exceptions can swallow up the rule completely, so it is important to understand the nuances.

 The general rule is nobody is liable to pay a deceased person's debts other than deceased person's estate.
-Bear in mind, therefore, that if you take possession of something that had been owned by your deceased parent without ensuring that all of or her debts were paid first, then you could be personally liable to the extent of the value of the property received.
+Bear in mind, however, that if you take possession of something that had been owned by your deceased parent without ensuring that all of or her debts were paid first, then you could be personally liable to the extent of the value of the property received.
 In some states, you have to return the property to the estate with interest from the date you took title or possession.

 Some things you can't take possession of without probating the estate.
 These are things like bank accounts, real estate, motor vehicles and other personal property that were held in the decedent's name (i.e. not in a trust, not held as joint tenants with right of survivorship or tenants by the entirety, and no death beneficiary designation).

 Probate is the court-supervised process of changing the title to assets from the name of the decedent to the name(s) of the decedent's heirs and/or beneficiaries.
 The process usually (except for some small estate procedures) includes a system for identifying and paying creditors.
 If a creditor wants to be paid, the creditor MUST file a claim with the probate court.
 There are deadlines for filing the claims.
 If a creditor does not timely file a claim in the correct manner, the claim is denied and forever barred.
 So, don't let a creditor intimidate you into thinking they are going to send YOU to collection or sue YOU in small claims court.
 They can't.
 If they do, you will win (unless you hold property of the estate that has not been probated, of course).